hagemt/libalexandria/README.md

 See ./LICENCE.txt for form to include in files

-For those familiar with bashisms: (a lot of people) declare -a LANGUAGES
+For those familiar with bashisms: (a lot of people)
+    declare -a LANGUAGES
     LANGUAGES=('C', 'Fortran')

 A  ./LICENSE.txt suitable for inclusion in any file written in a language that supports LANG-style comment syntax can be found in LICENSE.$l, where LANG is a member of ${LANGUAGES[@]}.

 You may ask yourself "But why LGPL then?
 Wouldn't the some BSD be better?"

 For most applications that seek to capitalize, sure.
 But this is a library.
 Not only that, it is a library, which if you contribute code to, the authors feel that you are obligated to giving those contributions back to the community.

 "But I can't use your library because I don't want to use GPL for my app."

-A common misconception.
+That's fine.
+No one is forcing you to use GPL, me included.
+This is a common misconception with licensing.
+Not all GPL-licensed code is "viral" like that.

 Feel free to use a GPL-compatiple BSD license, just for example.
 Where you put the source is really up to you.
-If you doubt our juris prudence, see [1], where it explicitly notes "Linking from code with a different license" with 'Yes'.
+If you doubt our juris prudence, see [1], where it explicitly addresses "Linking from code with a different license."

 [1] http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License